pingcap/docs-cn/develop/dev-guide-sample-application-java-mybatis.md

 >
 > The property `configuration.overwrite` in `mybatis-generator.xml` only ensures that the generated Java code files are overwritten.
 But the XML mapping files are still written as appended.
 Therefore, it is recommended to delete the old file before Mybaits Generator generating a new one.

-`Player.java` is a data entity class file generated using Mybatis Generator, which is a mapping of database tables in the application.
+`Player.java` is a data entity class file generated using MyBatis Generator, which is a mapping of database tables in the application.
 Each property of the `Player` class corresponds to a field in the `player` table.

 ```java
 package com.pingcap.model;